giampierosalvi/SynfaceSpeechRecognizer/README.md

 ### Main publications
+There is a number of publications describing the system as a whole and experiments with hearing impaired users that can be found [here](http://www.kth.se/profile/giampi/publications/) searching for the term SynFace.
+However, the publications where the recognizer is described are mainly the ones below:

 **Dynamic behaviour of connectionist speech recognition with strong latency constraints**
 *Giampiero Salvi*
 Speech Communication, volume 48, issue 7, July 2006, pages 802-818